kryptokrona/kryptokrona-docs/api/wallet-rpc-api.md

 }
 ```

 `sendTransaction()` method allows you to send transaction(s) to one or several addresses.
-Also, it allows you to use a payment_id for a transaction to a single address.
+Also, it allows you to use a payment ID for a transaction to a single address.

 **Input**